sjbrown/1kfa/mod_guide_player.md

 *email sjb@ezide.com*

-**Cross together into an unknown world, share your fantastic story, and return a hero of myth!
+**Cross through together into an unknown world, share your fantastic story, and return a hero of myth!
 Welcome to A Thousand Faces of Adventure!**

 <!--